GuyMitchy/UC-Expert-Patient/README.md

 - medication-app - For medication app features
 - symptom-app - For symptom app features
 - chat-and-rag - For RAG sytem development and chat app features
+- testing - For automated tests and fixes based off of test results

 ##### Styling Branches